abulgatz/cs499devbox/README.md

 If you receive a message about "access denied," you can [read these instructions for diagnosing the issue](https://help.github.com/articles/error-permission-denied-publickey).

+## Configure SSH keys

+Your ssh keys are in openssh format, which PuTTY, the Windows SSH client that we will be using, can't read.
+We will use PuTTYgen to convert them to a format that putty can read.

+Download and install [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty-0.63-installer.exe), which will include PuTTY, Pageant, and PuTTYgen.

+### Convert SSH keys

+Open PuTTYgen

+Click "Load", change the filetype to "All Files" browse to `C:\username\.ssh\id_rsa`, and click "Open".
+Click "Save Private Key", and save into the same folder with the name `id_rsa.ppk`.
+Make sure you add the ".ppk" extension.

+Complete the same process with `C:\HashiCorp\Vagrant\home\insecure_private_key`, saving as `insecure_private_key.ppk`

+### Load SSH keys

+Open Pageant, then double click its icon in your dock.
+Click "Add Key", and then add both of the `.ppk` keys that you created.

+You will have to do this every time before you load your Vagrant virtual machine.

 ## Download devbox respository

 ```bash